henrywhitaker3/trigger-external-workflow-action/README.md

 # Trigger remote action

-A Github action to trigger actions in another repo.
+A GitHub action to trigger actions in another repository.

 ## Usage